-Fortunately, the Massachusetts Bays have come a long way since the 1980's!
+Fortunately, MassBays have come a long way since the 1980's.
 With the help of numerous groups and agencies, Boston Harbor is noticeably cleaner.
 A 1996 Boston Globe article touted, "the harbor clean-up has turned into one of the remarkable success stories of recent years."

-However, Boston Harbor is just a tiny fraction of the entire Massachusetts Bays region.
-MBP and its partners have made great strides in improving the health of the Bays' estuarine environment, with an understanding of the importance and inevitability of human uses and impacts.
+However, Boston Harbor is just a tiny fraction of the MassBays region.
+MassBays and its partners have made great strides in improving the health of the estuarine environment, with an understanding of the importance and inevitability of human uses and impacts.

-- MBP works through collaborative planning.
+- MassBays works through collaborative planning.

-- MBP cultivates environmental education and stewardship.
+- MassBays cultivates environmental education and stewardship.